Medical expert of the article

 General recommendations for the prevention of pathology may be as follows:

-- should abandon alcohol, smoking, drugs;
+- you should give up alcohol, smoking, and drugs;

 Forecast